xenolog/l23network/README.md

 L23network
 ==========
 Puppet module for configuring network interfaces, 802.1q vlans, bonds on 2 and 3 level.
-Can work together with open vSwitch or standart linux way.
+Can work together with Open vSwitch or standart linux way.
 At this moment support Centos 6.3 (RHEL6) and Ubuntu 12.04 or above.

 Usage